Women’s Gymnastics In The Olympics – The Best

 Khorkina has also been a member of Russia’s national team for many years, winning medals at the European Championships, World Cup, and World Championships.
 She is the first gymnast to win three consecutive all-around titles at the World Championships.

 The Russian gymnast Svetlana Khorkina became the first athlete to clinch all five titles in the women’s all-around event at the Summer Olympics in Rio de Janeiro.
-Svetlana Khorkina of Russia won the gold medal in the team event at the Rio 2016 Olympic Games with her teammates, the silver medal went to Japan, and the bronze was awarded to China.
+Svetlana Khorkina of Russia won the gold medal in the team event at the Rio 2016 Olympic Games with her teammates.
+The silver medal went to Japan, and the bronze was awarded to China.

 Russian Gymnastics: A Eulogy | www.splicetoday.com